beacarido806-creator/Carido.portfolio/README.md

 - **Web-Based System Projects** — Academic projects focused on system development and web applications.
 - **Database Management Projects** — Exercises and systems involving database design and data handling.
 - **System Analysis and Design Documents** — Documentation of system requirements, design, and development processes.
-- **IT Research Paper** — Academic research related to Information Technology and system innovation.

 ---